lsiver/notes_app/README.md

 ![Screenshot](./images/logged_in_splash.png)

 ### To-do
-*Need to supply a file that creates the PostgreSQL DB*
+*Need to supply a file that creates the PostgreSQL DB, right now it is just local on my machine/docker*